 All of our projects feature some level of 'eco-design' - it's essentially what we do.

-However, there are a range of approaches and client requirements, from the minimum energy performance to satisfy Building Regulations, to the gold standard of passivhaus, and the use of low impact materials.
+However, there are a range of approaches and client requirements, from the minimum energy performance required to satisfy Building Regulations, to the 'gold standard' of Passivhaus design

 Some years ago, we wrote these 'lessons for eco-design', and while technologies and energy sources change, the basic principles hold true

 We have been practicing ‘eco-design’ since long before words like sustainability and carbon emissions were commonplace -although the details are complex, the principles of ‘green’ ‘eco’ ‘sustainable’ architecture are simple:

 The first principle of eco-design is to insulate as much as possible - e.g. working to the passivhaus standard requires a u-value of ± 1.0 for the major elements of the building

 2 : airtightness

 In recent decades the importance of good airtightness has been realised, in order to avoid draughts + control ventilation.